imeleges/REMA_Dubai/README.md

 </p>

 Using boxplot as a method for graphically demonstrating the locality, spread and skewness groups of prices for every number of bedrooms.
 This diagram indicating variability outside the upper and lower quartiles.
-Interstingly that interquartile range for sdudios and 1 bedrom apartmens are almost the same.
+Interestingly that interquartile range for sdudios and 1 bedroom apartments are almost the same.
 Boxplot for studios has a nearly normal distribution, where for 1 bedrooms has slight shift to the right.

 #### Area